-- Jelly Belly gourmet jelly beans are gluten-free according to the company website, “Jelly Belly jelly beans are gluten free, peanut free, dairy free, fat free and vegetarian friendly.”
+These gourmet jelly beans are gluten-free according to the company website, “Jelly Belly jelly beans are gluten free, peanut free, dairy free, fat free and vegetarian friendly.”
 This includes the black (licorice) flavor.

 Licorice candy typically contains gluten (wheat), but Jelly Belly assures us that the black beans are gluten-free.
 Jelly Belly beans are also made in a peanut-free factory, according to the website (peanut butter flavor was retired some time ago).

-- Chocolate – There’s lots of terrific fancy chocolate out there that is gluten-free (and vegan and raw, etc.), but you’re not likely to find that in your trick or treat sack.
+There’s lots of terrific fancy chocolate out there that is gluten-free (and vegan and raw, etc.), but you’re not likely to find that in your trick or treat sack.
 We’re talking Halloween candy and that means the classics, so I’ll cover those here.